mmxmb/ms-clbp-preprocessing/README.md

 ```
 make run
 ```

+This step will definitely take a while.
+Even though multiprocessing is used, it still takes several minutes per ~100 256x256 images.

 This command in turn calls `ms_clbp_preprocessing/preprocessing.py`.
 Examine that file and set the appropriate values for the following variables:
 * `scales`